rackerlabs/support-how-to/content/cloud-databases/managing-users-for-cloud-databases.md

 -   Forward slashes
 -   Spaces at the beginning or end of the user name or password

-#### Valid Characters for Host Names
+#### Valid characters for host names

 The host parameter should be a numeric IPv4 address that describes the host from which the user must connect (such as 192.168.1.12) or the symbol %.
 The symbol % serves as a wildcard to MySQL, and means "from anywhere".
 Users created without a host parameter are given the default